 When you're fighting for more room, and when loft conversion costs can start at as little as £15,000, this home improvement project is a no-brainer.
-Straightforward in most cases – and a sound alternative to moving altogether or forking out on a full-on house extension – and our guide will help you plan and budget for your project so that it a complete success.
+Straightforward in most cases and a sound alternative to moving altogether, let our guide help you plan and budget for your house renovation project so that it is a complete success.

 Since most loft conversions are generally allowed under permitted development rights, there’s no need to go through the lengthy process of obtaining planning permission.
 And, another bonus is that you'll get the extra room you need, without having to sacrifice garden space, as is the case a conventional rear or side extension.

 In this feature we go through all the detail behind the cost of loft conversions, as well as how to plan your loft conversion and thoughts on developing your space for the best result.